gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 # Deploy Smart contracts

-As noted earlier, creating a program is just one of the specific types of transactions that contain a WASM file as a payload.
+Following the principles of Actor model for communication, creating a program is just one of the specific types of transactions that contain a WASM file as a payload.

-Uploading a new program to the blockchain takes place by calling the custom extrinsic `gear.submitProgram(code, salt, initPayload, gasLimit, value)`.
+Uploading a new program (smart-contract) to the blockchain takes place by calling the custom extrinsic `gear.submitProgram(code, salt, initPayload, gasLimit, value)`.
 Where:

 `code: Bytes` - binary WASM code.

-`salt: Bytes` - the random data that's added to the hashing process to force their uniqueness.
+`salt: Bytes` - the random data that is added to the hashing process to force their uniqueness.

-`initPayload: Bytes`- the init message payload that will be processed by the init() function during contract initialization.
+`initPayload: Bytes`- the init message payload that will be processed by the init() function during program initialization.

-`gasLimit: u64` -  is the amount of gas that users are willing to spend to process upload a new program.
+`gasLimit: u64` -  is the amount of gas that users are willing to spend on processing the upload of a new program.

-`value: u128` - the value that will be transferred to the program address.
+`value: u128` - the value that will be transferred to a balance of the newly created account for the program.

 ## Program submit events

-Program submit will trigger a series of events:

 > Note: while extrinsics represent information from the outside world, events represent information from the chain.
 Extrinsics can trigger events.

+The extrinsic called to submit a program triggers a series of events.
 They appear this way:

-1. Gear network tries to post a message into the queue that aims to verify the source account has enough balance to cover sending of value and gas_limit.
+1. Gear network tries to post a message into the queue that aims to verify the source account has enough balance to cover sending of value and gas_limit and paying of small processing fee that linearly depends on payload size (this is the standard inclusion fee for Substrate framework, refer to [Substrate Documentation](https://substrate.dev/docs/en/knowledgebase/runtime/fees) for details).

 2. Block producer of Gear network posts the message into the block.

-3. Gear network reserve a maximum amount of gas specified by the user to be spent on program initialization.
+3. Gear network reserves a maximum amount of gas specified by the user to be spent on program initialization.

 4. Program creation and an init message enqueue: